-One of the more intimidating concepts for the new pickleball player is the pressure of keeping score.
+One of the more intimidating concepts for the new pickleball player when playing doubles is the pressure of keeping score.
 While games are generally played to 11 points (win by 2 points) there are nevertheless scoring nuances in pickleball.
-Although pickleball scoring is pretty straight-forward in singles, it can be particularly confusing when playing doubles.
+Although pickleball scoring is pretty straightforward in singles, it can be particularly confusing when playing doubles.

 The first thing to understand about pickleball scoring is that points are scored only on the serve.
 The receiving team cannot score.
 This applies to both singles and doubles.
 Obviously, while the serving team wants to win the rally to score points, the objective of the receiving team is to win the rally(s) and induce a “side-out” so they can serve and, ultimately, add to their score.

-The Player on the Right Always Serves First to Start the Game
+2. The Player on the Right Always Serves First to Start the Game & After a Side-out

 To negate the inherent advantage that the serving team has when serving first to start the game, only one player – the player on the right side of the court – gets to serve during the first service turn of the game.
 After this initial service turn, each subsequent service turn is comprised of serves by both players on the serving team – beginning with the player on the right side of the court.